smartcontractkit/documentation/docs/Using Randomness/vrf-contracts.md

 ### Rinkeby testnet (Deprecated)

-The Rinkeby network is [officially deprecated](https://ethereum.org/en/developers/docs/networks/#rinkeby) and will no longer be supported on some platforms.
-[Goerli](#goerli) is the recommended testnet for Chainlink on Ethereum.
+The Rinkeby network is [officially deprecated](https://ethereum.org/en/developers/docs/networks/#rinkeby) and is no longer be supported.
+[Goerli](#goerli-testnet) is the recommended testnet for Chainlink on Ethereum.

 > 🚰Rinkeby Faucets
 >